Choosing the Right AI Maturity Framework

 Academic Validation Yes (PhD Research) No No No Industry Research

 Source Analysis: This comparison is synthesized from publicly available documentation from each framework provider, including Google's AI Adoption Framework whitepaper, Microsoft's AI Business School learning paths, IBM's AI Ladder documentation, and Accenture's "AI: Built to Scale" report.
-The HAIC-MM data is derived from the foundational PhD research by Dr. Flavio Ortolano.
+The HAIC-MM data is derived from the doctoral research by Flavio Ortolano at Colorado State University.

 What Makes HAIC-MM Different?